Medtronic Sigma Pacemakers

 Nineteen devices were found to have this defect, which shows an incidence rate of an estimated 0.05 percent among the affected Sigma pacemakers subset.
 There are an estimated 28,000 of these Sigma pacemakers worldwide that are affected with this defect advisory.
 The United States has some 6,650 of these pacemakers.

 Because of the low probability of the pacemaker's defect, Medtronic is not recommending the replacement of these pacemakers among patients before the normal elective replacement (ERI).
-The manufacturer of these potentially defective Sigma pacemakers also advises doctors whose patients have these devices implanted into them to just continue follow-ups as was practiced per patient.
-It was noted, though, that replacement of the device should be determined on a case-by-case basis and after thorough review and consultation with the patient.
-Patients are also recommended to immediately consult a doctor, should their symptoms return or they experience lightheadedness or loss of consciousness.
+Medtronic also advises doctors whose patients have these devices implanted into them to continue with routine follow-up visits with each patient having the pacemaker.
+It was noted, though, that replacement of the device should be determined on a case-by-case basis, and only after thorough review and consultation with the patient.
+Patients are also recommended to immediately consult a doctor, should their symptoms return of their previous conditions, or if they feel lightheaded or lose consciousness.

-A pacemaker refers to the pacing system that is used among persons to correct certain heart ailments, such as bradycardia, or the slowing of the heart's rhythm.
-The system is comprised of three components, which are the pacemaker, the pacing lead, and the programmer.
+A pacemaker refers to the pacing system that is used to correct certain heart ailments, such as bradycardia, or the slowing of the heart's rhythm.
+The system is comprised of three components: The pacemaker, the pacing lead, and the programmer.
 The pacemaker and the pacing lead are implanted within the chest of the patient, while the programmer is stored in the clinic or hospital for the doctors or nurses to keep track of a patient's progress.
 The pacing system corrects the heart's rhythm defects.
 It is not meant as a cure for any heart disease, though, or as a preventive measure for a heart attack.